Thomasz19/Final_Project/README.md

 ### 3.3 Sequence Diagram

-This section contains the sequence diagram of a user loggin a workout.
-The will start by creating the workout, choosing a muscle group, addign the exercise, and then it will go back through and display it to the user.
-Figure 4 displays the diagram.
+This section contains the sequence diagram of a user logging a workout.
+They will start by creating the workout, choosing a muscle group, adding the exercise, and then it will go return through and display it to the user.

 <p align="center">
   <img src="Images/sequence1.png" width="500" title="sequence diagram">